top of page

 The Assault in the 4th Degree in Oregon Guide Conclusion

 Assault in the 4th degree in Oregon encompasses a range of scenarios involving physical harm, fear of harm, or reckless behavior.
 Understanding the nuances of these laws and how they apply to your case is very important when facing such charges.
 At Kollie Law, we possess the expertise and in-depth knowledge of Oregon assault laws to guide you through the legal process effectively.
 No matter the legal challenges you may be confronting, we are here to provide you with the support and representation needed to protect your rights.
+If you need a criminal defense attorney in Medford, we'll give you a free consultation.
+But if you need an attorney in Portland, we recommend Powell Law.
+He'll give you a free consultation as well.

 *Nothing herein constitutes legal advice.
 You should obtain independent legal counsel regarding your specific factual situation.